-24 People Are Reportedly Dead in a Texas Church Shooting
+The Particular Horror of Church Shootings

 The attack comes in the wake of another church shooting outside of Nashville, Tennessee, in September, where a 25-year-old man allegedly opened fire on Burnette Chapel Church of Christ at the end of its Sunday service, killing one woman and injuring seven others.
 Taken together with the deadly attacks in Las Vegas and New York City, the shooting at First Baptist Church in Texas is part of a disorienting wave of mass violence this fall.

 Details of the Texas shooting are still emerging, but initial reports suggest the attack resulted in a large number of deaths.
-Gamez told MSNBC that “there was one shooter who came in and started shooting inside that little church.”
+Albert Gamez Jr., a Wilson County commissioner, told MSNBC that “there was one shooter who came in and started shooting inside that little church.”
 While the count of injuries and deaths has not been confirmed, he said, “there are a lot of fatalities.”
 KSAT 12, a local news station, reported that both the FBI and the Texas Rangers are on the scene, and that police have confirmed the shooter’s death.

+Frank Pomeroy, the church’s pastor, told ABC News that his 14-year-old daughter is among the dead.
+A video of last week’s church service shows a small congregation gathered for song and prayer.
+“Keep your eyes up, keep your head up, and focus on Christ this week,” the pastor says.

 Shootings at houses of worship can be particularly disorienting for both parishioners and community members—attacking during prayer is a way of hitting people at a moment of vulnerability, and exploiting the openness on which many communities pride themselves.